 What's in a Name?

 Model trains have been decorated for just about every railroad imaginable.
-From Santa Fe steam engines to Delaware and Hudson diesels - there is sure to be something out there that catches your eye.
+From Santa Fe steam engines to Delaware and Hudson diesel - there is sure to be something out there that catches your eye.
 Obviously, there is no single "best" railroad to model, and just because your first set is decorated for the Union Pacific doesn't mean you are stuck with that railroad for life.

 Many modelers choose trains that they remember from their youth, or trains they see nearby.
 Others just go with... what tickles their fancy.
 There's nothing wrong with buying on looks and doing a little more research about the prototype later.

-You'll also find train sets decorated for other popular collectibles, including patriotic and holiday themes.
+You'll also find train sets decorated with other popular collectibles, including patriotic and holiday themes.
 These sets often have great appeal to collectors and modelers whose real interest lies in something beyond the train itself.
 If you're looking for a train as a gift for someone who likes trains, you are probably better off avoiding the "Winterland Express."

 03 of 05